MiamiOH-CSE274/02_Cpp/README.md

 For each of the following functions in main.cpp, tell me whether or not you think it is working in your submission.

-1. prime - TODO
+1. prime -Yes
-2. defix - TODO
+2. defix - Yes
-3. sumSlice - TODO
+3. sumSlice - Yes
 4. square - TODO
-5. listPrimes - TODO
+5. listPrimes - Yes

 Questions
 =======